Olympic Games

 - May 31 - Elvira Guerra, France (Equestrian).
 There may have been another woman also competing in the equestrian events.

-In 1996, a women's only sport was introduced - Softball
+- In 1996, a women's only sport was introduced - softball (softball is no longer part of the Olympic program)

-There are only two Olympic sports where men and women compete directly against each other; equestrian and sailing, though in sailing it is only now one event.
-Tennis (in early Games in since 2012) and Badminton (since 1996) have mixed doubles events.
+- There are only two Olympic sports where men and women compete directly against each other; equestrian and sailing, though in sailing it is now only in one event.
+Tennis (in early Games and since 2012) and Badminton (since 1996) have mixed doubles events.

-- Qatar, Brunei and Saudi Arabic all sent female participants to the London 2012 Olympic Games, meaning now every national Olympic committee will have sent women to the Olympic Games.
+- Qatar, Brunei and Saudi Arabia all sent female participants to the London 2012 Olympic Games, meaning now every national Olympic committee has sent women to the Olympic Games.

 Great Female Olympic Achievements

-In 1948, Dutch athlete Fanny Blankers-Koen won four gold medals, the equivalents of the ones Jesse Owens had won twelve years earlier.
-She holds the world records in the high and long jumps, but does not compete in those, as rules prohibit women from competing in more than three individual events.
+- In 1948, Dutch athlete Fanny Blankers-Koen won four gold medals, the equivalent of the medals Jesse Owens had won twelve years earlier.
+She held the world record in the high and long jumps, but did not compete in those as the rules prohibited women from competing in more than three individual events.

-Soviet Maria Gorokhovskaya - unhindered by the limits set on female competitors at earlier Games - in 1952 sets a record for most medals won by a woman in one Olympics, with two golds and five silvers.
+- Soviet athlete Maria Gorokhovskaya - unhindered by the limits set on female competitors at earlier Games - in 1952 set a record for most medals won by a woman in one Olympics, with two golds and five silvers.

 Related Pages